General Continuing Education Information

 Do annuities have any special Continuing Education requirements?

-Yes, there are special requirements for selling or soliciting annuities in Texas.
-All licensees are mandated to complete a four-hour annuity certification course prior to engaging in the sale or solicitation of annuities.
-This requirement applies even to those who possess a longevity exemption, which is granted to those continuously licensed for 20 years.
-Furthermore, if the initial certification course is completed within the first twelve months of the licensing cycle, a subsequent four-hour certified annuity continuing education course must be undertaken during the second twelve months of the same licensing cycle.
-Moving forward, licensees are required to fulfill eight hours of certified annuity continuing education in each renewal cycle.
-However, the continuing education requirement is waived for individuals with a longevity exemption.
-For detailed information on these annuity requirements, one should refer to TDI’s website.
+Yes, Texas requires special CE for selling or soliciting annuities.
+All licensees must complete a four-hour annuity certification course before engaging in annuity sales.
+This applies even to those with a longevity exemption for general CE.
+If the certification course is completed within the first 12 months of a licensing cycle, an additional four-hour annuity CE course is required in the second 12 months.
+Afterward, licensees must complete eight hours of annuity CE per renewal cycle.
+The requirement is waived only for those with a longevity exemption.
+More details can be found on the TDI website.

 What is the essential information about continuing education you need to know?